A sales manager who cannot sell is not respected by his team. Sales management without respect is severely impaired.

 Sales management is a strategic job that is tactical in nature

-Effective sales management doesn’t mean that you must have been a super salesman; in any case, stellar sellers make measly managers.
+Effective sales management doesn’t mean that you must have been a super salesman; in any case, stellar sellers make measly sales managers.
 And, you’re supposed to be growing, not competing with, your team members.
 Plus showing selling capacity is only one (indispensable) necessity for successful sales management.
-Meaning, if your name is last on the performance sheet but shows occasional sales made, the team will respect this as demonstration of your capacity to sell.
+Meaning, if your name is last on the performance dashboard but shows occasional sales made, the team will respect this as demonstration of your capacity to sell.
 They are convinced that you understand their pain.

 Effective sales management begins with the knowledge that it is a strategic job that is tactical in nature.
 As such, some managers spend the better part of week days out in the field with their teams, and allocate a Saturday for paperwork.
 Why?
 Because, this is how they inspire their teams to deliver what matters-numbers.

 During a sales review meeting I was invited to last year, the relatively new sales manager was asked by one of his team members, ”You are telling us that our numbers are down.
 You, where are your sales (sic)?”
 Disrespect.
 The kind the desk job would call insubordination and cause for reprimand.
 But this is Sales.
 From the pregnant silence you could tell that the accusation was shared across board.
 “Who here can say I have not given them at least one account?” the Sales Manager confidently responded.
 Of the eleven sales people in the room, not one hand was raised.
 He had earned their respect.